 In the past interns have written cover stories for the Chronicle Connection and lead stories to the magazine, produced behind-the-scenes videos at events and pitched ideas for projects to the editorial staff that we helped them carry out.

-Send résumé, including cover letter, equestrian background and writing sample to:
+Emailed applications are preferred.
+Please send résumé, including cover letter, equestrian background and writing sample to:

 Mollie Bailey, Editorial Staff

 The Chronicle of the Horse